This post has partner links that I may receive compensation for at no cost to you. Thank you!

 All visitors to the main portion of the Dachau camp enter through the iron gates, beneath the “Arbeit Macht Frei” (“Work Makes You Free”) sign.

 This sign was stolen a couple of months later, possibly by neo-Nazis, which was the case in a similar theft from Auschwitz in 2009.
-As of this writing, the sign has not been recovered, and no arrests have been made.
+The sign was found a couple of years later.

 Dachau was the first camp opened by Adolf Hitler in 1933.
 While it was not an extermination camp like Auschwitz, thousands of people still died at the site during the 12 years it was open, and thousands more who died in other camps first passed through Dachau.
 Still others perished on their forced journeys.
 Many groups were imprisoned at Dachau including Jews, Catholics, clergy members, gypsies, homosexuals, Jehovah’s Witnesses, and political prisoners.

 I walked through the grounds in the reverse order of how most people do it.
 I probably should have started by visiting the museum.
 I realized my mistake when I eventually went to it as my last stop, found myself at the very end of the exhibits, then had to walk all the way through them to get to the beginning.